Tate Teens

 Jessica Wonomihardjo, Yi-Hsuan Wu

 Teenagers are some of the most curious and creative individuals, yet they often feel disconnected from art institutions.
 For many, museums can seem too formal, academic, or reserved for others, making it hard to find personal meaning or connection.
-Through interviews and surveys we uncovered three layers of barriers that shape this disconnect: practical, functional, & attitudinal.
+Interviews and surveys revealed layered barriers that shape this disconnect: practical, functional, & attitudinal.

 KEY CHALLENGES